Ivo-Balbaert/The_Way_to_Mojo/book/7_Structs.md

 To show the SIMD register size on the current machine, use the function `simdbitwidth` from module `sys.info` as in line 4.
 The result `256` means that we can pack 32 x 8bit numbers together and perform a calculation on all of these with a single instruction.

 **Questions**
-Is this a correct declaration of a SOMD type?
+Is this a correct declaration of a SIMD type?
 Test it.
 `let n = SIMD[DType.int32, 7](1, 2, 3, 4)`

 **Exercises**